JoePShoulak/kitt_arduino/structure.md

 ### Brief

-Helpers generally assist with offloading some code out of the `kitt.ino` file to keep it neat and tidy
+Helpers generally assist with offloading some code out of the `kitt.ino` file to keep it neat and tidy.
+Most UI helpers now live in the
+`lib/KITTUI` library so they can be reused more easily.

 ### Audio Helper